You'll Like The 2010 Kia Rio If...

 Ride comfort and easy maneuverability head the list of Rio5 merits.
 Even when the pavement gets troublesome, Kia's suspension absorbs considerable roughness.
 Steering is light, but the Rio5 is delightfully nimble in urban environments, tracks adeptly on straightaways, is easy to guide into turns and doesn't lean as much as expected in the corners.
 Performance is no more than adequate with the mannerly automatic transmission.
 Although the engine gets seriously buzzy when accelerating, it quiets nicely as speed levels off.
 Unobstructed visibility is helped by a low cowl and sizable rear glass.

-The LX features a complement of six airbags (front, front side-impact and side curtains), eight-way adjustable driver's seat, 60/40 split-folding rear seat, AM/FM/CD/MP3 stereo with auxiliary and USB input jacks, SIRIUS Satellite Radio, a 1.6-liter engine, five-speed manual transmission, body-colored bumpers, auto-off headlamps, rear defroster, variable wipers, a tilt steering wheel, tachometer, dual sun visors with vanity mirrors, dual cup holders and air conditioning.
+The LX features a complement of six airbags (front, front side-impact and side curtains), anti-lock brakes (ABS), eight-way adjustable driver's seat, 60/40 split-folding rear seat, AM/FM/CD/MP3 stereo with auxiliary and USB input jacks, SIRIUS Satellite Radio, a 1.6-liter engine, five-speed manual transmission, body-colored bumpers, auto-off headlamps, rear defroster, variable wipers, a tilt steering wheel, tachometer, dual sun visors with vanity mirrors, dual cup holders and air conditioning.
 The SX adds fog lamps, red-stitched gray sport seats, 15-inch alloy wheels, metal pedals with rubber inserts and a leather-wrapped steering wheel and shift knob.

 Six Standard Airbags